 The Department of Education and our accreditation agency requires IIC to evaluate all high school diplomas or transcripts.
 All high school diplomas and/or transcripts are required to have a valid post-secondary school name and must not be in any fashion a "diploma mill", a date of graduation, and may need a signature from a principal or superintendent.
-If the Admissions department is given a high school diploma that might be questionable, the student may be asked to provide more information or may be denied acceptance to school.
+If the Admissions department is given a high school diploma that it or the Department of Education deems to be questionable, the student will be asked to provide more information or may be denied acceptance to school.
+This information must include at least one of the following: a) Transcripts; b) Written descriptions of course requirements; or c) Written and signed statements by principals or executive officers at the high school attesting to the rigor and quality of coursework at the high school.
 If the student has a high school diploma or transcript from a foreign country, it is the student's responsibility to have it translated and be evaluated as an equivalent to a U.S. high school diploma, if applicable.